rkmonarch/Flutter_hello_Blockchain/README.md

 ## Getting Started

-Create a simple hell0 world Flutter application with the help of below docs.
+Create a simple hello world Flutter application with the help of below docs.
 A few resources to get you started in making your first Flutter project:

 - [Lab: Write your first Flutter App](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful flutter samples](https://docs.flutter.dev/cookbook)